Bob Saget Was Found With Hand on His Chest at Time of Death

-Bob Saget Had Hand on His Chest at Time of Death, Wife Was on Phone With Hotel Security When They Found Him
+Bob Saget Had Hand on His Chest at Time of Death, Hotel Security Called His Wife From the Scene

 Bob Saget, Comedian and Star of ‘Full House,’ Dead at 65